tac-eillA/nixos-config/README.md

 <!-- 2.
 Navigate to the Directory: -->

-2. Change Directory:
+3. Change Directory:

 ```bash
 cd ~/nixos-config
 ```

-3. Run the Installer:
+4. Run the Installer:

 ```bash
 ./live-install.sh
 ```

+5. Follow prompts on screen to step through the install script

 <!-- The script handles host setup, username configuration, and automatically generates `hardware-configuration.nix` based on your hardware. -->